-Gastrointestinal (stomach and intestine) problems during exercise (especially high-intensity exercise) are frequent.
-These may include heartburn, belching, abdominal cramps, nausea, diarrhea, vomiting and an urge to defecate.
+Gastrointestinal problems during exercise related to the stomach and intestines.
+These may include heartburn, belching, abdominal cramps, nausea, diarrhoea, vomiting and an urge to defecate.

-These include heartburn, reflux, nausea, vomiting, and upper abdominal pain.
-Chest pain may also be a complaint and as it is sometimes difficult to differentiate between chest pain due to GI or cardiac causes, the patient should be thoroughly assessed to rule out cardiac conditions.
+These include heartburn, reflux, nausea, vomiting, and upper abdominal and chest pain.
+It is sometimes difficult to differentiate between chest pain due to GI or cardiac causes.
+Therefore, you should be thoroughly assessed to rule out cardiac/heart conditions.

 Treatment of upper GI symptoms mainly involves reducing the contents of the stomach during exercise.
 Meals should not be eaten within 3 hours of exercise and what is eaten should be low in fat and protein.